Recital Information

 Costume Cover-ups

 Students can wear a cover-up when in costume but not performing.
 A bathrobe or sweats work best.
 The cover-up helps keep the muscles warm and prevents costumes from becoming soiled.
+Students should not be in audience, and definitely not with their costume visible.
+We strive to teach professionalism to our students as well as performer etiquette.

 Tights, Shoes, Hair, and Makeup

-red You may purchase tights from us by preordering with the order form on the Information Table in the studio.
-Tights for the recital performance.
+To ensure that there are no discrepancies in color and style, students are required to purchase specific colors.
+You may purchase tights from us by pre-ordering with the order form we provided.
+If you missed ordering tights from our studio, you may also purchase from a local dance store.
 Tights are available from dancewear stores such as Elite Dancewear in Los Alamitos, Target and also at Amazon.
 Please purchase new tights for the recital, and do not wear or wash them before the performance.
 (Note: Having a second pair of tights on hand offers students and parents a great sense of security.)
+Balera brand are the best ones you can buy from Amazon.

 Shoes -